 Post-traumatic arthritis can develop if, after an injury to the joint, the bone and cartilage don’t heal properly.
 When this happens, the joint is no longer smooth, which can lead to extra wear on the joint.
-Post-traumatic arthritis often follows serious injury to the knee, or repeated high impact or force to the joint.
+Post-traumatic arthritis often follows serious injury to the hip, or repeated high impact or force to the joint.
 Injury to a joint, such as a bad sprain or fracture, can also cause damage to the articular cartilage.
 Once this cartilage is damaged, it doesn’t normally grow back.
 Instead, scar tissue replaces it, which doesn’t protect or cushion the bones in the joint as effectively.

 The following information is designed especially for patients who have been booked to receive a joint replacement by an orthopaedic surgeon.
 Please enter the password provided to you by your surgeon - if you do not have a password, please contact your surgeon’s rooms or hospital.